A Session Type System for Asynchronous Unreliable Broadcast Communication: Conclusion and Future Work

 \subsection{Acknowledgements}

-Kouzapas and Gay are supported by the {UK EPSRC} project {EP/K034413/1} ``From Data Types to Session Types: A Basis for Concurrency and Distribution''.
-Voinea is supported by an EPSRC PhD studentship.
+Kouzapas and Gay were supported by the {UK EPSRC} project {EP/K034413/1} ``From Data Types to Session Types: A Basis for Concurrency and Distribution''.
+Voinea was supported by an EPSRC PhD studentship.
 This research was supported by a Short-Term Scientific Mission grant from COST Action IC1201 (Behavioural Types for Reliable Large-Scale Software Systems).
+Voinea and Gay were supported by the UK EPSRC project "Session Types for Reliable Distributed Systems" (EP/T014628/1 and EP/T014512/1) and by BehAPI (Behavioural Application Program Interfaces), an EU H2020 RISE programme (Marie Skłodowska-Curie grant agreement No 778233).